A win for the Island at the 2022 Annual Town Meeting.

-The impact of the Styller v.
-Lynnfield decision on Nantucket.
+Background: The impact of the Styller v.
+Lynnfield decision.

-A recent Supreme Judicial Court decision in Massachusetts (Styller v.
+A 2021 Supreme Judicial Court decision in Massachusetts (Styller v.
 Lynnfield) determined Nantucket’s current zoning laws don’t clearly allow short-term rentals in residential areas.

 In June 2021, in the Styller v.
 Lynnfield case, the Supreme Judicial Court – the highest appeals court in Massachusetts – ruled that a resident using his home as a short-term rental was “inconsistent with residential neighborhoods.”
 The SJC was swayed by the need to use zoning to preserve the residential character of Nantucket neighborhoods.